crispymcbacon/dental-update/README.md

 ## Intro

-This project is a collaboration between the Hospital of Trieste and University of Trieste, the goal is to **reconstruct a simple 3d model from standard intraoral pictures**, in order to track teeth movements during aligners therapy
+This project is related to the Master Thesis _"AI-Driven Dental Model Evolution: Updating 3D Representations Through Sequential 2D Image Analysis"_ in collaboration between the Hospital of Trieste and University of Trieste.
+The goal is to **reconstruct a simple 3d model from standard intraoral pictures**, in order to track teeth movements during aligners therapy.

 NOTE: this project is still in development status.